Palm Springs left completely cut off by Tropical Storm Hilary flooding: ‘We’re stuck’

 California Governor Newsom said the state experienced ‘the most significant rainfall over a 60-minute period any time in the history of Palm Springs’

-Tropical Storm Hilary drenched Palm Springs with over half of a year’s worth of rain in mere hours—and cut off the city’s emergency services.
+Tropical Storm Hilary drenched Palm Springs with over half of a year’s worth of rain in mere hours – and cut off the city’s emergency services.

 California officials declared a local state of emergency due to “unprecedented rainfall and flooding of local roadways and at least one swift water rescue.”
 City officials also urged residents to stay home and to “avoid driving during these dangerous conditions.”